Hariom-Kumar7/MyIndiaa_Project/README.md

 ## Manual Testing

-I developed a detailed test plan for manual testing of the e-commerce platform.
+For manual testing i am working on amzon.in and I developed a detailed test plan for manual testing of the e-commerce platform.
 The test plan includes test cases for various functionalities and steps for executing these tests.

 ### Test Plan